 John was a young apostle, supposedly banished by the Roman authorities, and wrote the book of Revelation.

-The apostle John came from the shore town of the Sea of Galilee in Bethsaida.
+The Apostle John came from the shore town of the Sea of Galilee in Bethsaida.

-No, the apostle John and St. John the Baptist were completely different people.
+No, the Apostle John and St. John the Baptist were completely different people.

-It is said the apostle John ascended directly into heaven, while other reports state that he died of execution by sword.
+It is said the apostle John ascended directly into heaven, while other reports state that he died of execution by the sword.